-The internship will be co-sponsored by TIE and SEI and will provide students the opportunity to gain valuable, real-life experience working on global environmental policy issues throughout one school year.
+The internship was co-sponsored by TIE and SEI and will provide students the opportunity to gain valuable, real-life experience working on global environmental policy issues throughout one school year.
 The students will also receive enrichment through participation in TIE’s ongoing student development activities in conjunction with TIE’s Environmental Research Fellowship program.
 Overall, the students will benefit from the guidance and mentorship provided by both SEI and TIE, and they will produce important research!

 Through this program the student will work directly with SEI researchers and will be expected to:

 - Work out of the SEI office (11 Curtis Ave, Somerville, MA 02144) at least 2-4 days and up to 20-30 hours per week during the summer, with fewer hours per week during the fall and spring semesters

 - Produce the expected deliverables of the internship, which will likely develop further during the course of the internship